tardisfromtornspace/Bridge-Commander/Documentation/StarcraftIIShipsReadme.txt

 == Changelog ==
+0.4.8 - Made Warpspace Travelling Method to apply to every ship out there.
 0.4.7 - Defensive Matrix 0.57.
 0.4.8 - Thanks to Greystar, the Defensive Matrix is now translucid.
 0.4.7 - Defensive Matrix 0.56.